What to Wear in Doha, Qatar: An Illustrated Guide

 A note on swimmers – you can wear whatever you want in private beaches and hotel pools (and at beaches outside of the city, where there is no one else about), but the one public beach in the city (within Katara Cultural Village) has the same rules regarding covering up.

 So, bring your bikini or one piece, but be careful where you wear it.
-And make sure you cover up from the lobby of your hotel to the beach (I find kaftans to be perfect for this)
+And make sure you cover up from the lobby of your hotel to the beach (I find kaftans or a wrap dress to be perfect for this).

 What to wear in Doha during the cooler months (October to April)